tklusz/SimpleDailyWallpaper/README.md

 ![](/images/Example.png)

-Add as many wallpapers to your new directory as you want, up to a maximum of 1 per day.
-There is only one requirement.
+Add as many wallpapers to the directory as you want, up to a maximum of 1 per day, and name the pictures in the following way:
-Here's how it works:

 > If you want a wallpaper to start showing on the 4th of July, you would name that wallpaper "185", and keep the extension (jpeg, png, etc).
-That wallpaper would continue being shown until you reach a different wallpaper with a closer number (e.g. 186 on July 5th).
+That wallpaper would continue being shown until you reach another day number you have setup. (e.g. 335.jpg on December 1st).

 To calculate your day numbers, check out [this website.](https://www.epochconverter.com/days/2018)